 - Tribal Community and Justice Profile - Purpose Area Narrative(s).
-Include a separate narrative for each purpose area under which the applicant is applying. - Application Cover Sheet (Combined Project Abstract(s) document).
-This combined document includes a brief (500-word maximum) abstract for each purpose area under which the applicant is applying in a single document. - Application timeline(s) document.
-This single attachment should contain a timeline for each purpose area applied for. - One Budget Workbook (Demographic questions For Purpose Area #1 applicants only), including the Budget Detail Worksheet and Budget Narrative.
-The workbook should contain a proposed Budget Detail Worksheet and Budget Narrative for each purpose area for which funds are being requested.
+Include a separate narrative for each purpose area under which the applicant is applying. - Proposal Abstract: A proposal abstract (no more than 400 words) summarizing the proposed project, including primary activities, products and deliverables, the service area, and who will benefit from the proposed project will be completed in the JustGrants web-based form. - Application timeline(s) document.
+This single attachment should contain a timeline for each purpose area applied for. - One Budget Workbook, including the Budget Worksheet and Budget Narrative.
+The workbook should contain a proposed Budget Worksheet and Budget Narrative for each purpose area for which funds are being requested.